 Italy Medical Devices

-BMI View: The outlook for Italy's metals sector is far from encouraging , as a combination of cheap Chinese imports, low domestic demand and few project expansions mean that growth in consumption and production will be sluggish over the period to 2018 .
-However, we expect Italy to retain its position as the EU's second largest steelmaking country , with a 16% share of production and the status of a new producer.
-In 2014, we are forecasting steel production in Italy to reach 27.06mn tonnes (mnt), representing an increase of 1.5% year-on-year (y-o-y).
-Similarly, we are forecasting steel consumption in Italy to rise by 1.4% y-o-y in 2014 to 22....
+BMI View: The outlook for Italy's metals sector is improving but still remains far from encouraging .
+This is thanks to a combination of cheap Chinese imports, low domestic demand , and few project expansions , mean ing that growth in consumption and production will be sluggish over the period to 2018 .
+However, we expect Italy to retain its position as the EU's second largest steelmaking country over this time period , with a 16% share of production and the status of a ne...

 Oil & Gas

 BMI View: We maintain a subdued outlook for Italy's oil and gas industry due to projected gradual decline in country's oil and gas reserves as well as rapid downsizing of its refining sector.
 While the increased investor interest in the country's prospective Adriatic and gradually imporving regulatory environment are positive signs, we believe these improvements will take some years to garner more substantial industry changes.

 The permanent closure of Versalis' cracker in Porto Marghera has reduced Italian ethylene production capacity to 1.05mn tonnes per annum (tpa), but domestic producers can now be confident of greater market stability as they drive towards adding value and diversifying production, states BMI's latest Italy Petrochemicals Report.

 The cracker was brought offline in February 2014 due to a market downturn, but permanent closure was announced in September 2014 due to the uncompetitive cost of naphtha feedstock, the absence of downstream integration and the recent closure of the upstream refinery.
 As a result, Italy's cracker capacity is now at half the level it was in 2008.